robaElshazly/TerminalApp/README.md

 If only one name is entered after run.sh command the program will run as if no names entered and start asking about first and second name.

-If more than two names are entered ,the program will run as no arguments are entered and will aske about first and last name.
+If more than two names are entered, the program will run as no arguments are entered and will aske about first and last name.

-**To Enroll in a Course:**
+**To Enrol in a Course:**

 After running the app like mentioned in the previous piont, you will then have three options to choose from: show courses available, show enrollments and exit.
 To enroll you need to
 1- Choose *"show courses available"* option using the arrow keys and enter button, and a list of available courses will then appear.
 2- Use arrow keys to choose a course from the list.
-3- After choosing a course, another list will appear with the options:Show course details, Enroll, Exit.
+3- After choosing a course, another list will appear with the options:Show course details, Enrol, Exit.
-4- To enroll, choose the option "Enroll" using arrow keys.
+4- To enrol, choose the option "Enrol" using arrow keys.
 5- After enrolling you will go back automatically to the first list which is:  show courses available, show enrollments and exit.

 **To Show Course Details:**